 The nature of our values also explains the central role of creativity in our approach, both as a way of thinking and as a discipline for output: we aim to be creative and useful at the same time.

-Paris School of Business has 165 international partner universities, 89 of them are accredited (15 triple crown institutions).
-Among its partners, some are prestigious institutions such as London School of Economics, BI Norwegian Business School in Oslo, Europe, Fudan University in Asia, Monash University in Australia, Boston University, McGill University or UCLA and UC Berkeley, etc.
+Paris School of Business has 157 international partner universities.
+Among these partners, some are prestigious institutions such as London School of Economics, BI Norwegian Business School in Oslo, Fudan University in Asia, Monash University in Australia, Boston University, McGill University or UCLA and UC Berkeley, etc.

 Pedagogy and Orientation